• Skip to primary navigation

 The University of Alberta Botanic Gardens are fairly accessible, as there is an extensive brick path system throughout much of the gardens.
 However, there are some areas where the paths are made of wood chips, grass, gravel, or other natural surfaces, and there are also some paths with steep inclines; wheelchair users may need assistance in these areas.

 You are also able to book a private tour (more on that below) in order to enjoy the garden from seated comfort.
 There are limited loaner wheelchairs available, although it is advised to call ahead to book one.
-And, there are also accessible bathrooms at the University of Alberta Botanic Garden.
+There are also accessible bathrooms at the University of Alberta Botanic Garden.

 Things to Do at the University of Alberta Botanic Garden